-- 1 set o dot

-- 0 4011 000000

-- 3. identify support

-- 4. find alternatives

-- 5. plan for obstacle
+planning for success 1. set a date 2. tell someone 3. identify support 4. find alternatives 5. plan for obstacles

 When we are making a change, it helps to have support from the important people in our lives.
 For some of us, these important people might be family or friends.
 For others it might be co-workers, teammates on a sports team, a spouse or love interest, or people at church.